On this page

 Verify your endpoint

-After registering the event hook, you need to trigger a one-time verification process by clicking the Verify button in the Admin Console.
+After registering the event hook, you need to trigger a one-time verification process by clicking Verify in the Admin Console.
 When you trigger a verification, Okta calls out to your external service, making the one-time verification request to it.
 You need to have implemented functionality in your service to handle the expected request and response.
 The purpose of this step is to prove that you control the endpoint.
 See One-time verification request.

 Create an event hook filter